Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Conclusion

 Building on this environment, we propose \textbf{FAMER}, a framework for fast desire alignment that integrates three key components: Key Information Extraction, Desire-Centered Mental Reasoning, and Efficient Communication.
 These modules work together to help the agent interpret vague instructions, infer user intent, and act with high efficiency while minimizing redundant dialogue.

-Extensive experiments on two representative tasks (Snack and Table) at varying difficulty levels show that FAMER consistently outperforms strong baselines in task success rate, execution efficiency, and communication cost.
+Extensive experiments on two representative tasks at varying difficulty levels show that FAMER consistently outperforms strong baselines in task execution and communication cost.
 Ablation studies confirm the significance of each component, particularly the central role of desire modeling in achieving user-aligned behavior.
-Qualitative analyses further highlight FAMER’s advantages in intent inference, planning precision, and communication efficiency.
+Additional analysis, including the human-revealed-goal setting, the impact of episode length, and a human-subject study, further validates the robustness of our approach.

+Future work includes deploying FAMER on real robotic platforms to assess its effectiveness in real-world physical environments, and exploring post-training strategies to further align large language models with human values and preferences.